-  Throughout the year, the Art Gallery in the Highland Center for the Arts hosts student, faculty, and alumni exhibitions.
+Throughout the year, the Art Gallery in the Michael A. Hughes Center for the Arts hosts student, faculty, and alumni exhibitions.
 Curated by Highland faculty, the shows allow our young artists the opportunity to present their artwork and see the work of others in a professional setting.

-  "The gallery changed the way we were able to show students’ works," Ms. Stinnett said in an article in the Spring 2015 issue of Highland Magazine.
+"The gallery changed the way we were able to show students’ works," Ms. Stinnett said in an article in a recent issue of Highland Magazine.
 "Hanging artwork on a bulletin board is not the same as hanging artwork in a gallery.
 Showing your artwork is the same as performing a play instead of just learning the play."

 "Art is about communicating.
 For an artist, there’s so much more to get from showing your art than just creating it," Ms. Stinnett continued.
 "Showing is like performance for introverts.
 People are looking at what you did, not you directly."

 Exhibits in the gallery throughout the year